SELLING A CAR

 The seasons make a difference

 Choosing the right time to sell often means keeping an eye on supply and demand changes throughout the year.
-Time factors such as seasons, holidays and even when your car was first registered can affect selling it.
+Time factors such as seasons, holidays and even when your car was first registered, can play a role.

-People often look to purchase cars in spring and early summer when they’re likely to be used for road trips or family vacations.
-Family cars may sell better in spring and autumn months when statistically more babies are born.
-The slowest selling periods can often be winter and during holidays.
+People often look to purchase cars in spring and early summer, when they’re likely to be used for road trips or family vacations.
+Family cars may sell better in spring and autumn months, when statistically more babies are born.
+The slowest selling periods can often be winter and during the holidays.

 What is the best way to sell my car?